Olvhammar/dicke-switched-receiver/Documentation/usrp_gnuradio.rst

 '''''''''''''''''''''''''
 There are several half band filters incorporated in the Ettus X310 device and some decimations may result in all of them not being activated.
 Those decimations are the uneven ones.
 For example a sampling frequency of 50 Mhz = 200 Mhz / 4 will have all the half band filters activated.
-Figure 1,2,3 and 4 show examples how this unfolds on Gaussian noise from a receiver.
-In the first figure And now it is possible to see the
-This is, for the most part, not very interesting

 Master Clock Rates
 ''''''''''''''''''